dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-scheduler.md

 <Lightbox src="/img/docs/dbt-cloud/deployment/deploy-scheduler.jpg" width="85%" title="An overview of a dbt Cloud job run"/>

 ### Treatment of CI jobs (beta)
 When compared to deployment jobs, the scheduler behaves differently when handling [continuous integration (CI) jobs](/docs/deploy/cloud-ci-job).
-First, it queues a CI job to be processed when it's triggered to run by a Git pull request.
-And, the conditions the scheduler checks to determine if the run can start executing are also different:
+It queues a CI job to be processed when it's triggered to run by a Git pull request, and the conditions the scheduler checks to determine if the run can start executing are also different:

 - **Will the CI run consume a run slot?** &mdash; CI runs don't consume run slots and will never block production runs.
 - **Does this same job have a run already in progress?** &mdash; CI runs can execute concurrently (in parallel).
 CI runs build into unique temporary schemas, and CI checks execute in parallel to help increase team productivity.
 Teammates never have to wait to get a CI check review.